Exploring Write Size with inventor Ross Williams

 Moving a tall object with a high centre of gravity is easier, but means it’s uncontrollable.
-In case of our pencil, it means more force must be used to move it.
+In the case of our pencil, it means more force must be used to move it.

 This is where scaling comes in.
-For a child to take a free kick like David Beckham with a full-sized ball, for a child to play a full-sized trumpet like Ray Charles, the amount of effort and force needed is unimaginable and, dare I say it, near impossible.
+For a child to take a free-kick like David Beckham with a full-sized ball, for a child to play a full-sized trumpet like Ray Charles, the amount of effort and force needed is unimaginable and, dare I say it, near impossible.

 If all these points are correct, then why do we give a vital learning tool to youngsters that is twice the size of their hand?